pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/35_Fieldcollections.md

 ```

 Beware that only complete field collection containers can be inherited.
 As soon as you change the order of the field collection items or any field value in a child object, the whole field collection will get assigned to that child object.

+There could also be some UI quirks in the Pimcore backend.